Archana-Lohana/project-1st/README.md

-# # 🛍️ Amazon-Inspired Web UI – By Archana Lohana
+# #  Amazon-Inspired Web UI – By Archana Lohana
+Live Demo: View the Dashboard(https://archana-lohana.github.io/project-1st/)

-## 📢 Disclaimer
+##  Disclaimer

 This project is created by **Archana Lohana** purely for learning and personal skill development.
 It is not associated with, sponsored by, or endorsed by Amazon in any way.
 All logos, images, and brand names used or referenced in this project remain the property of their respective trademark owners.

-📩 If you are the rightful owner of any content used here and have concerns, please feel free to reach out, and I will take immediate action.
+ If you are the rightful owner of any content used here and have concerns, please feel free to reach out, and I will take immediate action.

-## 🌐 Project Overview
+##  Project Overview

 This is a front-end layout inspired by Amazon’s homepage, developed using only **HTML5** and **CSS3**.
 The project helped me explore layout design, responsive structure, and real-world UI elements without using any CSS frameworks or JavaScript.

-## 💡 Why I Built This
+##  Why I Built This

 I wanted to test my ability to recreate a professional e-commerce layout using only basic front-end tools.
 Amazon’s homepage was a great example to follow and recreate from scratch — it gave me a clear goal while helping me understand complex layout building.

-## 🔍 Key Features
+##  Key Features

 - Responsive layout for mobile and desktop
 - Custom header with logo, search bar, and navigation links